Interview With a Board Certified Specialist

 Q. What advice would you give to a candidate for board certification in Police and Public Safety Psychology?

-A. Be ready to learn more about this specialty field and be prepared to become a more competent psychologist in this field of work.
-Also, be ready to become more informed about case law and the legal aspects of this field that may impact your work.
-Most importantly, do not give up when faced with challenges and obstacles during the board certification process.
-Turn to your mentor for guidance and participate in seminars and workshops to assist you during the board certification process.
-Once completed with the process, you will appreciate the hard work and commitment that you have invested in to become board certified in this field.
+A. Be prepared to deepen your knowledge of this specialty and to strengthen your competence as a psychologist in this field.
+This includes becoming more informed about relevant case law and legal considerations that may impact your work.
+Most importantly, remain persistent when faced with challenges during the certification process.
+Seek guidance from your mentor and take advantage of seminars and workshops to support your progress.
+Upon completion, you will appreciate the effort and commitment invested in achieving board certification.

 Q. What have you found most valuable or rewarding about board certification?

-CAPT Carrie Kennedy, United States Navy is the Division Chief, Psychological Health Center of Excellence.
-Previously she served as Group Psychologist, Marine Corps Embassy Security Group and Aerospace Neuropsychologist, Naval Aerospace Medical Institute, in addition to overseas tours in Japan and Bahrain and deployments to Cuba and Afghanistan.
-She received her PhD from Drexel University and completed her neuropsychology postdoctoral fellowship at the University of Virginia.
-She is an Assistant Professor of Psychiatry and Neurobehavioral Sciences at the University of Virginia, a Fellow of both the American Psychological Association (APA) and the National Academy of Neuropsychology, and serves on APA’s Council of Representatives.
-Awards include the APA Division 19 Charles S. Gersoni Award and she is a two-time Navy Psychologist of the Year winner.
-She serves on the editorial board of Psychological Services and is board certified in both Clinical and Police and Public Safety Psychology.
+Carrie Kennedy, PhD, is a Captain in the United States Navy and serves as Division Chief at the Psychological Health Center of Excellence.
+She previously served as Group Psychologist for the Marine Corps Embassy Security Group and as an Aerospace Neuropsychologist at the Naval Aerospace Medical Institute, in addition to completing overseas tours in Japan and Bahrain and deployments to Cuba and Afghanistan.
+She earned her PhD from Drexel University and completed a neuropsychology postdoctoral fellowship at the University of Virginia.
+Dr. Kennedy is an Assistant Professor of Psychiatry and Neurobehavioral Sciences at the University of Virginia, a Fellow of both the American Psychological Association (APA) and the National Academy of Neuropsychology, and serves on APA’s Council of Representatives.
+Her honors include the APA Division 19 Charles S. Gersoni Award, and she is a two-time Navy Psychologist of the Year.
+She serves on the editorial board of Psychological Services and is board certified in both Clinical Psychology and Police and Public Safety Psychology.

 Q. What motivated you to seek board certification?